freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/sudoku-solver.md

         const url = getUserInput('url');
         assert(!/.*\/sudoku-solver\.freecodecamp\.rocks/.test(getUserInput('url')));
       }
   - text: You can `POST` `/api/solve` with form data containing `puzzle` which will be a string containing a combination of numbers (1-9) and periods `.` to represent empty spaces.
-The returned object will contain `solution` with the solved puzzle.
+The returned object will contain a `solution` property with the solved puzzle.
     testString: "async getUserInput => {
       const input = '..9..5.1.85.4....2432......1...69.83.9.....6.62.71...9......1945....4.37.4.3..6..';
       const output = '769235418851496372432178956174569283395842761628713549283657194516924837947381625';